d12frosted/elpa-mirror/gnu/denote-readme.txt

     you do not need to write an actual regular expression to get meaningful results: even something like `_journal' will work to include all files that have a `journal' keyword.

+  • The `:excluded-dirs-regexp' is a string that contains a word or regular expression that matches against directory files names to-be-excluded from the results.
+This has the same meaning as setting the `denote-excluded-directories-regexp' user option ([Exclude certain directories from all operations]).
+The user option has a global effect, which is overridden locally in the dynamic block.
+When the value of `:excluded-dirs-regexp' is nil (the default), the value of `denote-excluded-directories-regexp' is used (which is also nil by default, meaning that all directories are included).
+When the value of `excluded-dirs-regexp' is `t' or some other symbol, then the `denote-excluded-directories-regexp' is ignored altogether.
+This is useful in the scenario where the user option is set to exclude some directories but the dynamic blocks wants to lift that restriction.

   • The `:sort-by-component' parameter is optional.
 It sorts the files by the given Denote file name component.
 The value it accepts is an